Kumar-Akshay/Restaurant-Managment-System-Project/README.md

-## Welcome to GitHub Pages
-This is my university project on database course, in which I developed a resturant managment system that perfoms almost every activity of resturant blah blah
+# Restaurant-Managment-System-Project
+###Restaurant Management system project which deals with different function of managment system.

-So I used Php for backed and Html/css Bootstrap and Javascript, ajax, as fornt end, used mysql database service
+###I used Php for backed and Html/css Bootstrap and Javascript, ajax, as fornt end, used mysql database service

-### Markdown